Skip to main content

 Cash Incentives

-We know farm changes require time, money, and effort.
-Our trusted team of experts will help you navigate these changes.
-Farmers will be incentivized to adopt Climate-Smart Agriculture and Forestry (CSAF) practices through an $18 million Farmer Fund with $12 million in cash incentives and $6 million in training and marketing services, including specific incentives for BIPOC producers.
-We offer four types of cash incentives that support program participants, an Implementation Incentive, Drawdown Incentive, Participation Incentive and Travel Incentive.
+Farmers are encouraged to adopt conservation practices through an $18 million Farmer Fund, which includes $12 million in cash and $6 million in training and marketing services.
+We offer three types of cash support for program participants: an Implementation Incentive, Participation Incentive, and Travel Incentive.

 • Implementation Incentive.
 Helps with the cost of implementing a new practice, we’ve set aside a fund to help cover, or offset that cost.
 The amount available per acre depends on the practice(s) you implement.
 Early adopters can also benefit from this incentive.
 If you’ve already implemented one or more of our approved practices, you are eligible to apply for the program.

 • Participation Incentive.
 In order to measure long term soil health benefits, Farmers/Growers must sign up for the duration of the program incentives (3 to 5 years).
 Farmers must be able to show that they have control over the land tracts entered into the program, either as land owners or a 3 to 5 year lease.
-Growers must agree to take soil samples at least twice a year.
+Growers must agree to take a yearly soil sample.
 The Participation Incentive will cover the cost of soil testing and reporting, and other costs associated with program compliance.

 • Travel Incentive.
-BSBE participants will receive reimbursements for travel, lodging, and food during attendance to BSBE-sponsored and other CSAF field days.
+Participants will receive reimbursements for travel, lodging, and food during attendance to farmer field days.

 Networking Opportunities

-Farmers enrolled in BSBE will access marketing assistance from industry experts and can benefit from Accelerating Appalachia’s connections to buyers, processors, and distributors.
+Farmers enrolled in our farmer funding program access marketing assistance from industry experts and benefit from Accelerating Appalachia’s connections to buyers, processors, and distributors.
 We foster farmer inclusivity across local and regional markets to create more resilient, robust supply chains in food, fiber and forest farming.

 Additional Revenue